Skip to main content

 The Dexcom G7 sensor is approved to be used on:

-All FreeStyle Libre sensors are approved to be used on the back of the upper arm.
+The FreeStyle Libre 2 Plus and 3 Plus sensors are approved to be used on the back of the upper arm.
 However, there has been some research that shows other sites can also be accurate, even though they are not approved for use.
-You can ask your healthcare provider for medical guidance if you want to wear a Libre sensor in a location other than the upper arm.
+You can ask your healthcare provider for medical guidance if you want to wear a sensor in a location not recommended by the manufacturer.

 How often do Dexcom and FreeStyle Libre check glucose?